 By Diane Bartz

-The antitrust fight has major implications for Big Tech, which has spent years being scrutinized by Congress and antitrust enforcers.
-Companies have been accused of buying or strangling small rivals but has defended itself by emphasizing that its services are free, as in the case of Google, or inexpensive, as in the case of Amazon.com.
+The antitrust fight could change the future of the internet, now dominated by four giants that have been under scrutiny from Congress and antitrust enforcers since the Trump administration.
+Companies have defended themselves by emphasizing that their services are free, as in the case of Google, or inexpensive, as in the case of Amazon.com.

-(Reporting by Diane Bartz; Editing by Chizu Nomiyama)
+(Reporting by Diane Bartz; Editing by Paul Simao and Nick Zieminski)